(Obeisance unto the Moon of Godruma)

 karmī jñānī bahirmukha uddhāre tatpara

 “You are an ocean of mercy and the Lord of the jīvas.
-You are intent in delivering the karmīs and jñānīs who have turned their faces from You.
+You are intent upon delivering the karmīs and jñānīs who have turned their faces from You.

 karma-pathe jñāna-pathe pathika ye jana